 Smith’s hams do not come pre-cut or pre-glazed.
 This allows you to choose your own glaze and cut the ham as you are ready to eat it, better preserving its freshness and moisture.
 Smith’s hams are also gluten-free.
 It’s been said that a Smith’s ham is the “very best ham you’ll ever eat” and in my own opinion, I’d have to agree.
 You get what you pay for when it comes to hams but be sure you’re paying for quality ingredients and cooking methods and not gimmicky extras like spiral cuts or glazes.

 Connect with Smith’s on Facebook: facebook.com/smithshotdogs and on Instagram: instagram.com/smithshotdogs and visit the Smith’s website to order your holiday ham.
 To get your ham before Easter, be sure to order by the 1st week in April.
 If you’re located in the tri-state area, you can finds Smith’s hams at your local grocer or chain retailer.
-Visit the Smith’s site site for a complete listing of location.
+Visit the Smith’s site site for a complete list of locations.